-- B. Three commercial zones are identified in Hatfield Peverel and are shown on Map 11.1. - C. Change of use from Class C3 uses to Class E or Class F2 uses will be supported within these zones.
+- B. Three commercial zones have been identified in Hatfield Peverel and are shown on Map 12.1 of Central Commercial Zones in Hatfield Peverel.
+Within these areas, growth and diversity of economic activity is encouraged to continue to provide small scale shops, services, and community facilities to meet the needs of the local population. - C. Change of use from Class C3 uses to Class E, Class F2 or sui generis uses will generally be supported within these zones.

-- 11.3.1 In order to provide local shopping and services for the community positive action is required to protect and enhance commercial premises.
+12.5.1 In order to provide local shopping and services for the community positive action is required to protect and enhance commercial premises.
+This contributes to reduced car journeys, providing local employment and training opportunities.

-This contributes to reduced car journeys, providing local employment and training opportunities. - 11.3.2 In addition to the two Local Centres identified by Braintree District Council the Plan identifies three commercial zones.
+- 12.5.2 In addition to the two Local Centres identified by Braintree District Council the Plan identifies three commercial zones.
 The zone along Maldon Road incorporates existing retail premises, the Village Hall which runs a cafe and the former Salvation Army Hall which is now the Little Bears Nursery and includes its own parking.
 The two zones along The Street incorporate the Braintree District Council local centres and expands them to include neighbouring commercial premises.
-These zones would be best placed for moderate economic growth rather than housing growth. - 11.3.3 Commercial activity such as local shopping tends to be concentrated along the main thoroughfares making it easier to access a variety of businesses conveniently.
+These zones would be best placed for moderate economic growth rather than housing growth. - 12.5.3 Commercial activity such as local shopping tends to be concentrated along the main thoroughfares making it easier to access a variety of businesses conveniently.
 Suitable commercial premises are limited, and their loss would tend to decrease the accessibility and attractiveness of services and trades offered.
 Residents have stated that they would like to see Hatfield Peverel develop more speciality shopping units as in the past it included butchers, bakers, greengrocers, haberdashers etc. A number of these former businesses are now converted for residential use.
-A café/tearoom has recently opened in Hatfield Peverel and there is potential for further similar businesses in the area. - 11.3.4 The Parish Council supports the location of new small businesses where there would be no detrimental impact on parking and traffic resulting from the business.
+A café/tearoom has recently opened in Hatfield Peverel and there is potential for further similar businesses in the area. - 12.5.4 The Parish Council supports the location of new small businesses where there would be no detrimental impact on parking and traffic resulting from the business.
 The size and scale of businesses in the area should be in keeping with the small semi-rural character and appearance of the Parish.
-Small scale shops should therefore reflect and maintain the existing character and appearance of the area. - 11.3.5 It is important to maintain a varied selection of commercial premises in the wider Parish to support diversity, local employment, and prosperity. - 11.3.6 The Use Classes Order, last amended in August 2021, outlines the permitted permanent changes of use.
+Small scale shops should therefore reflect and maintain the existing character and appearance of the area. - 12.5.5 It is important to maintain a varied selection of commercial premises in the wider Parish to support diversity, local employment, and prosperity. - 12.5.6 The Use Classes Order, last amended in August 2021, outlines the permitted permanent changes of use.
 Change of use occurring within the same use class or between specified use classes is not considered development, and therefore does not require planning permission.
 Use classes which do not fall within other specified use classes are grouped under the Sui generis use class.
 Sui generis uses include theatres, petrol filling stations, waste disposal installations, nightclubs and more.
-The use classes relevant to Policy ECN2 are set out in Table 11.1.
+The use classes relevant to Policy ECN4 are set out in Table 12.2.

-Table 11.1 Use Classes Order
+Table 12.2 Use Classes Order